 Here is my blog post with tons of acronyms to use as a cheat sheet.
 It is appropriately called Learning the Lingo.

 Next, you can find many more on the CPIR website, where the NICHCY materials have migrated.
 Their Alphabet Soup has an exhaustive list of words with their meanings.

 Lastly, Words and terms – a whole new world breaks out the terms pertaining to early intervention and then for special education.

 So check them out, click on the highlighted terms to learn more, and print out the acronym sheet for your reference.
 You’ll be glad to have this info in one tidy place.
 Then, when the conversations turn to IFSPs or LREs, you will know exactly what everyone is talking about.
 Soon, you’ll be paddling upstream with confidence!

 Note: This post is part of the weekly series Delays and disabilities – how to get help for your child.
 It was started in January 2013 and appears every Wednesday.
-Go to News Moms Need and click on “Help for your child” on the menu on the right side to view all of the blog posts to date.
-As always, we welcome your comments and input.
+While on News Moms Need, select “Help for your child” on the menu on the right side to view all of the blog posts to date.
+You can also see a Table of Contents of prior posts, here.

 Feel free to ask questions.
 Send them to AskUs@marchofdimes.org.